BestTimesToVisit.com Logo

 nature

 Escape to the infamous Îles du Salut, a trio of islands steeped in history.
 Explore Île Royale, once a notorious penal colony, and discover its haunting remnants.
-For a truly unique experience, kayak or take a boat tour around the islands, spotting diverse birdlife and enjoying the pristine waters.
-Best done during the dry season for optimal weather.
+For a truly unforgettable experience, kayak or take a boat tour around the islands, spotting diverse birdlife and enjoying the pristine beaches.
+Best done in the dry season for optimal weather.

 Best time: July-November